Since the start of the COVID-19 pandemic in late 2019, there have been more than

 Some people with COVID-19 develop pink eye, but it’s not as common as other symptoms like fever, dry cough, and fatigue.
 Research has also found it seems to be a more common symptom in people with severe cases of COVID-19.

-Minimizing contact with your eyes and taking other precautions like wearing a face mask in public, washing your hands frequently, and practicing social distancing can help you reduce your chances of developing COVID-19 or pink eye.
+Minimizing contact with your eyes and taking other precautions, like wearing a face mask in public, washing your hands frequently, and practicing physical distancing, can help reduce your chances of contracting the new coronavirus as well as developing pink eye.